|"HE WHO SAVES ONE LIFE, IT'S AS IF HE SAVED THE ENTIRE WORLD"

 got a kidney from someone else in the swap!
 Swaps are the way to go for many who have a hard time finding a

 match!
-Transplant took place at New York Presbytarian- Columbia in February.
+Transplant took place at New York Presbytarian- Columbia last February.

 Prior to that.
 I had another kidney match that happened, less than 2 months before.
 A man in his 50's, father of 3

 from New Jersey, who had moved to Israel some years ago donated a kidney to Enid Wurtman, a 70 year old

 woman, who was from Philadelphia who had moved to Israel decades ago.
 There were many news stories about

 her in the USA and in Israel and she had at least 20 donors prior and none had worked out!
 Donor was a result

 of my posting for her in a Jewish internet group.
 Transplant took place at Beilinson in Israel last December.